JeanCruzC/schedules/README.md

 Both `load_shift_patterns()` and the internal `generate_shifts_coverage_corrected()`
 function accept an optional `max_patterns` argument.
 When provided, pattern generation stops once this limit is reached which is useful during testing or when exploring large configuration spaces.
+The latter also supports a `batch_size` option that yields patterns in chunks to keep memory usage in check when exploring huge spaces.

 ## Testing